ray-project/ray/doc/source/tune-schedulers.rst

 Tune Trial Schedulers
 =====================

 By default, Tune schedules trials in serial order with the ``FIFOScheduler`` class.
-However, you can also specify a custom scheduling algorithm that can early stop trials, perturb parameters, or incorporate suggestions from an external service.
-Currently implemented trial schedulers include
+However, you can also specify a custom scheduling algorithm that can early stop trials or perturb parameters.
+Tune includes distributed implementations of early stopping algorithms such as `Median Stopping Rule <https://research.google.com/pubs/pub46180.html>`__, `HyperBand <https://arxiv.org/abs/1603.06560>`__, and an `asynchronous version of HyperBand <https://openreview.net/forum?id=S1Y7OOlRZ>`__.
+These algorithms are very resource efficient and can outperform Bayesian Optimization methods in `many cases <https://people.eecs.berkeley.edu/~kjamieson/hyperband.html>`__.
-`Population Based Training (PBT) <pbt.html>`__, `Median Stopping Rule <hyperband.html#median-stopping-rule>`__, and `HyperBand <hyperband.html>`__.

 .. code-block:: python

     run_experiments({...}, scheduler=AsyncHyperBandScheduler())

-Tune includes distributed implementations of early stopping algorithms such as `Median Stopping Rule <https://research.google.com/pubs/pub46180.html>`__, `HyperBand <https://arxiv.org/abs/1603.06560>`__, and an `asynchronous version of HyperBand <https://openreview.net/forum?id=S1Y7OOlRZ>`__.
-These algorithms are very resource efficient and can outperform Bayesian Optimization methods in `many cases <https://people.eecs.berkeley.edu/~kjamieson/hyperband.html>`__.

 Asynchronous HyperBand
 ----------------------